Open-EO/openeo-backend-validator/openeoct/README.md

 ## Installation

-### Use the builds
-In the folder there are builds for windows and linux.
-They can be used directly, but I have to say that I only tested it on Kubuntu 18.04 LTS.

 ### Install (Build it) using Go
 1. Install Go on your computer by downloading it from the [download page](https://golang.org/dl/).
 1. Clone this Github repository (e,g, git clone https://github.com/Open-EO/openeo-backend-validator.git).